kfiree/ex2/README.md

     ```
     $ java -jar Ex2.jar
     ```
-   *in the main window of the game- `Enter your ID and Select level`, after fill the details click the `Play`*
+   *in the main window of the game- `Enter your ID and Select level`, after fill the details click the `Login`*

 ### **Structure:**